 In terms of spam filtering, an extension is added to your Outlook immediately upon the program’s setup and it performs superbly.
 Here as well, users get a long list of possibilities to customize its functionality.

 The True Key Password Manager is excellent in some areas.
 In others… not so much.
 For instance, its features include generating and syncing passwords across five devices and various multi-factor authentication methods.
 On the other hand, it doesn’t have any general form-filling capabilities nor any secure password sharing options.

-If you’re seeking to optimise your device’s performance, you’ll be able to do so in the PC Performance section.
-Here you’ll find options such as App Boost that optimises CPU and I/O priorities, and Web Boost that prevents videos from playing automatically on websites.
+If you’re seeking to optimize your device’s performance, you’ll be able to do so in the PC Performance section.
+Here you’ll find options such as App Boost that optimizes CPU and I/O priorities, and Web Boost that prevents videos from playing automatically on websites.

-All the features in this package will cost you $45 during the first year, after which the price of the one-year licence will increase to $80.
+All the features in this package will cost you $80.

 McAfee Total Protection Multi-Device

 Just like its name says, McAfee Total Protection Multi-Device extends the core package with coverage of up to five devices at the same time, be it Windows, Mac, iOS, or Android, for which it has equally useful apps.